-In 1996 the OBD2 or Onboard Diagnostics 2 was made mandatory and is still a standard in all vehicles.
+In 1996, Onboard Diagnostics 2 or OBDII (the successor to OBDI) was made mandatory and is still a standard in all vehicles.
 This system allows a mechanic or even you to troubleshoot by scanning for DTCs or Diagnostic Trouble Codes.

 If you've never used an OBD2 scanner, you still might have noticed the Malfunction Indicator Light or MIL pop up on your dashboard.
 This tells you as the driver that you need to visit a mechanic.
 The mechanic will then troubleshoot with an OBD2 scanner in order to determine the exact issue with your vehicle.